-In 1806 Clay was a member of a Kentucky syndicate that bought the 18-year-old stallion, Buzzard, for $5,860 from the dispersal of John Hoomes of Virginia.
-The horse lived only two more years but remains a noted sire of broodmares.
+In 1806 Clay was a member of a Kentucky syndicate which bought the 18-year-old stallion, Buzzard, for $5,860 from the dispersal of John Hoomes of Virginia.
+The horse lived only two more years but remains a noted sire of brood mares.
 One of Buzzard’s daughters, bred by Clay, produced the unbeaten Woodpecker, whose 1833 match race with the Virginia invader Collier at Louisville over four-mile heats, was considered the most exciting horse ever seen in Kentucky up to that time.
+Clay began racing Thoroughbreds in 1808 and began to breed Thoroughbreds in 1830.

 Henry Clay’s racing colors were buff and blue.
-We believe he chose these colors for his silks because they were the colors of the American Whig Party.
-The American Whigs adopted the colors of the British Whigs who derived them from the buff and blue uniforms worn by American soldiers during the Revolutionary War.
-Clay began racing Thoroughbreds in 1808 and bred Thoroughbreds in 1830.
+It is believed that he chose these colors for his silks because they were the colors of the American Whig party.
+The American Whigs had adopted the colors of the British Whigs who derived them from the buff and blue uniforms worn by American soldiers during the Revolutionary War.

 Another friend, Wade Hampton II, of South Carolina, presented Clay with the mare Margaret Wood, by imp.
 Priam out of Maria West.
 In a letter to Clay, dated 3 June 1845, Hampton assured the senator that “To me she is of but little value, having her dam still breeding, her half sister Fanny, besides other of the same family.”
 He added, “She was foaled in 1840; at 3 years old she won the Trial stakes at Nashville . . . a very promising filly, but . . . utterly ruined by the Trip.
 She has been put to Herald, and I hope may prove in foal.”
 Margaret Wood was in foal and subsequently produced Heraldry while at Ashland.
 According to turf historian John Hervey, Heraldry produced for Clay a group of foals which became “one of the glories of The American Stud Book.”
 Heraldry had an outstanding racing career, which included a win in the Phoenix Handicap at Lexington, now recognized as the oldest stakes in America.

 Another friend, Dr. W.N.
 Mercer of New Orleans, sent Clay a filly named Magnolia out of imp.
 Glencoe and imp.
 Myrtle.
-Magnolia, which foaled the first illustrious son out of Lexington in Daniel Boone, was the most important horse ever acquired by Clay.
+Magnolia, which foaled the first great son out of Lexington in Daniel Boone, was the most important horse ever acquired by Clay.